benjclark/k-nearest-neighbour/README.md

 Here's the (simplified) procedure:

-Put all the data you have (including the mystery point) on a graph.
+- Put all the data you have (including the mystery point) on a graph.
-Measure the distances between the mystery point and every other point.
+- Measure the distances between the mystery point and every other point.
-Pick a number.
+- Pick a number.
 Three is usually good for small data sets.
-Figure out what the three closest points to the mystery point are.
+- Figure out what the three closest points to the mystery point are.
-The majority of the three closest points is the answer.
+- The majority of the three closest points is the answer.

+Important things to remember about creating a kNN:

+- You need to normalise your data (e.g. each set of data becomes a scale between 0 and 1) to cater for scale discrepancies and allow kNN to measure everything on level playing field.